justindujardin/pathy/README.md

 Pathy.is_dir(self: ~PathType) -> bool
 ```

+Determine if the path points to a bucket or a prefix of a given blob
+in the bucket.

-Returns True if the path points to a Bucket or a key prefix, False if it
+Returns True if the path points to a bucket or a blob prefix.
-points to a full key path.
-False is returned if the path doesn’t exist.
+Returns False if it points to a blob or the path doesn't exist.
-Other errors (such as permission errors) are propagated.

 ## is_file